Longhorn-Developers/UT-Dining/README.md

    pnpm run start
    ```

+   Make sure that you are using `development build` instead of `Expo Go` when running the app.
+You can switch to the development build by pressing `s` in the terminal.

    **Tunneling for Physical Devices**

    If you're using a physical device on a public Wi-Fi network, use the following commands to tunnel the server to your device: